 Chevrier (University of Texas at Dallas).

-Sociology & Philosophy; School of Humanities and Social Sciences; University of Exeter; Exeter EX4 4QJ; United Kingdom
+Sociology, Philosophy and Anthropology; University of Exeter; Exeter EX4 4QJ; United Kingdom